openshift/cluster-network-operator/README.md

 To understand more about each field, and to see the default values check out the [Openshift api definition](https://github.com/openshift/api/blob/master/operator/v1/types_network.go#L397)

 ## Configuring kube-proxy
-Some plugins (like OpenShift SDN) have a built-in kube-proxy, some plugins require a standalone kube-proxy to be deployed, and some (like ovn-kubnernetes) don't use kube-proxy at all.
+Some plugins require a standalone kube-proxy to be deployed.

 The deployKubeProxy flag can be used to indicate whether CNO should deploy a standalone kube-proxy, but for supported network types, this will default to the correct value automatically.